The Center for Engaged Religious Pluralism director and interns develop and produce SMC campus interfaith events.

 • Interfaith Community Service Days, TBA

-• Festival of Colors: Holi Interfaith Spring Celebration, May 4th
+• Festival of Colors: Holi Interfaith Spring Celebration, Sunday April 26th 2:00-4:30 on the Chapel Lawn

 • And more !!!

-"THE FESTIVAL OF COLORS: HOLI SPRING INTERFAITH CELEBRATION" April 14, 2013
+"THE FESTIVAL OF COLORS: HOLI SPRING INTERFAITH CELEBRATION" The third annual event will be held on Sunday, April 26, 2015

-The Center, in coodination with the Resident Hall Association, produced SMC's first Holi celebration, the Hindu holiday that honors the colors of spring and joy in the unity in the diversity of all colors.
-We added an interfaith twist with representatives from many religions joining us for interfaith reflection and dialogue.
-Thank you sponsors: The Resident Hall Association, the College Committee for Inclusive Excellence, the Office of Mission, and the Disney Forum.
+Spring 2013, the Center, in coodination with the Resident Hall Association, produced SMC's first Holi celebration, the Hindu holiday that honors the colors of spring and joy in the unity in the diversity of all colors, and then made it an annual event.
+Our event has an interfaith twist with representatives from many religions joining us for interfaith reflection and dialogue.
+Thank you past sponsors: The Resident Hall Association, Campus Activities Board, the College Committee for Inclusive Excellence, the Office of Mission, and the Disney Forum.

 Bay Area Forum for the Interfaith and Community Service Challenge